 Rather than entire neighborhoods, I think there are just moments in neighborhoods that I like.
 Some of my favorite walks are from my house on 11th Avenue East to Century Ballroom on Pine, around the Seattle University campus, and from 1st and Virginia (where Le Pichet and Virginia Inn are) down to the Pike Place Market.

-I also like the walk in the Eastlake neighborhood, from Louisa Street to Boston Street, and from Fairview to Eastlake Ave E, which encompasses Pete’s Wine Market, the houseboats, the old working maritime shops, Voxx Coffee and the super-friendly people at Eastlake Cleaners.
+I also like the walk in the Eastlake neighborhood, from Louisa Street to Boston Street, and from Fairview to Eastlake Ave E, which encompasses Pete’s Wine Market, the houseboats, the old working maritime shops, and Voxx Coffee (ed note, now Eastlake Coffee, but you can still find Voxx downtown).
 I also love the trees and windiness of Aloha Street in Capitol Hill around 18th Ave East.